spacecrafts/spacecrafts/docs/lore/fractions-lore.md

   learn" by copying others.
 Since they have to start this with some basic non-superior techs they have to utilise their strength of being strong in scaling by repeating something boring over and over.
 Which means it is a consequence that their ships are big as this is their way to scale.

+* robotic fraction populations do not grow naturally.
+They need to produce more robots.
+* cybernetic fraction populations do not grow naturally.
+They need a biological fraction as basis.